Variational Analysis of Constrained M-Estimators: Estimation Algorithm

-where $x^1, \dots, x^n\in S^0\subset \reals^{d_0}$ is given data.
 In this section, we provide an algorithm for this purpose that combines the need for approximation of functions in $\uscfcns(S)$ with the use of state-of-the-art solvers for finite-dimensional optimization.

 Suppose that $\pi^\nu$ is an approximation of $\pi$ and $F^\nu$ is an approximation of $F$ involving only functions that are described by a {\it finite} number of parameters, i.e., $F^\nu$ is a parametric class.
-In this section, the sample size $n$ is fixed and we therefore let $\nu\in\nats$ index sequences.
-At this point, we assume that the statistician finds the class $F$ appropriate and, for example, believes it balances over- and underfitting on the given data set.
+(The sample size $n$ is fixed and we therefore let $\nu\in\nats$ index sequences.)
+We assume that the statistician finds the class $F$ appropriate and, for example, believes it balances over- and underfitting.
 Consequently, the goal becomes to find a function in (\ref{eqn:estimatorProblem1}).
 The approximation $F^\nu$ is introduced for computational reasons and is often selected as close to $F$ as possible, only limited by the computing resources available.\\

 \state Estimation Algorithm.

 \begin{description}

 \item[Step 0.]
 Set $\nu = 1$.